GraysonBellamy/pyngb/ROADMAP.md

 - Advanced analytics
 - Platform expansion

-This roadmap provides a clear path for evolving PyNetzsch from a specialized parsing library into a comprehensive thermal analysis platform.
+This roadmap provides a clear path for evolving pyNGB from a specialized parsing library into a comprehensive thermal analysis platform.